GM third-quarter US sales surge 21% on resilient demand for SUVs, pickups

-General Motors Co's third-quarter U.S. auto sales jumped about 21 per cent, the company said on Tuesday, fueled by improved supply and sustained demand for its SUVs and pickup trucks.
+General Motors Co's third-quarter US auto sales jumped about 21 per cent, the company said on Tuesday (Oct 3), fuelled by improved supply and sustained demand for its SUVs and pickup trucks.

 The Detroit automaker's quarterly sales rose to 674,336 vehicles, from 555,580 vehicles a year earlier.